jonepl/Slack-Bot-Template/README.md

 $ pip install slackclient
 ```

-### 2. Retrive a Slack API token for you Slack app from:
+### 2. Retrive a Slack API token for your Slack app from:
   https://get.slack.help/hc/en-us/articles/215770388-Create-and-regenerate-API-tokens

   NOTE:  Make sure to read the [Slack Documentation](https://api.slack.com/) and look through the available slack apps before developing your custom slack bot.
-There might be a Slack Apps that already does what you'd like to be done.
+There might be a Slack Apps that already does what you'd like to have done.

 ### 3. Add token to config/creds.py